bouncebooster/bouncebooster-wordpress/README.md

-# bouncebooster-wordpress
+# BounceBooster for Wordpress

-BounceBooster for Wordpress
+This repo will hold all technical tweaks around https://www.bouncebooster.com